vesterheim/vesterheim.github.io/exhibitions/open-air/egge-koren-house/index.md

   subtitle:      # Defaults to page subtitle
   teaser:        # Defaults to page meta-description
 ---
-A typical first home built by immigrants of the husmann, or tenant farmer, class in Norway.
+A typical first home built by immigrants of the _husmann,_ or tenant farmer class, in Norway.
 It has been preserved in part because the owners, the Egge family, hosted a newly arrived Norwegian pastor, U.V.
 Koren, and his wife Elisabeth over the winter of 1853-54.
 U.V.
 Koren eventually established congregations and a legacy of service in a large geographic area out from Decorah.
 Elisabeth’s diary, available in Vesterheim’s Museum Store, describes the house and recounts local pioneer life in detail.